Pupil Premium Grant

 Students who are in receipt of Free School Meals also bring additional government funding into the school.
 This funding is called the Pupil Premium Grant (PPG).
 Other groups also attract PPG funding- pupils who have claimed Free School Meals at any point in the last 6 years (Ever 6 FSM); pupils who are children of a parent in active service in the UK Armed Forces; Looked After Children and Children adopted from Care.

-Information on how the School spends PPG funding can be found on the school website.
+Information on how the School spends PPG funding can be found here.

 MGS would also like to offer a further tangible financial support to PPG students by offering parents access to a special PPG bursary fund.
 This is a further benefit of claiming Free School Meals and we would like to ensure that you are aware of this opportunity and are able to benefit from it if you wish to and are eligible.
 This year, we are allocating a grant of up to £100 (dependent upon funding available) to each eligible child between the ages of 11-16 (Years 7-11).
 This grant can be used by parents to buy items of school uniform, school equipment, school resources (such as calculators, trigonometry sets, etc.) or revision books and text books.
 This is not meant to be an exhaustive list - if you purchase an item to support your son in his education at MGS then you can make a claim for reimbursement from the School Bursary.
 A claim form is attached to this letter.
 Once you have made your purchase, please complete the claim form and return it directly to the School Bursary, together with receipts for the items purchased.
 Please can I also stress that while we hope very much that eligible parents will respond positively to this grant, applications are entirely optional.
 The grant can be claimed at any point between now and end of Term 1 next academic year: Claim deadline- Friday 16 th October 2020.
 We set this deadline so that any unclaimed bursary funding can be redeployed to the full advantage of our PPG students over the rest of the financial year.
 However, should your circumstances change after the deadline date and you would like to apply for further financial assistance please do not hesitate to contact me in confidence and we will try to assist.